 A Section of the TYT South from Highway 108?

-The Tahoe to Yosemite route South out of Kennedy Meadows Pack Station enters the Emigrant Wilderness low, advantageous to climb up through its multi-fact ed layers into the splendors of High Emigrant Meadow.
-The TYT crosses the Emigrant Basin to join up with our Southbound PCT route through Bond Pass near the top of Jack Main Canyon to run almost all the way to South to Tuolumne Meadows together from there.
+The Tahoe to Yosemite route South out of Kennedy Meadows Pack Station enters the Emigrant Wilderness low, advantageous to climb up through its multi-facted layers of terrain into the splendors of High Emigrant Meadow.
+The TYT crosses the Emigrant Basin to join up with our Southbound PCT route through Bond Pass at the top of Jack Main Canyon to run almost all the way to South to Tuolumne Meadows together from there.
 Almost.
-The point of all this is that you have significant route options that can significantly alter the character of our trip through the High Emigrant Wilderness.
+The point of all this is that we have significant route options that can significantly alter the character of our trip through the High Emigrant Wilderness.

 As with the Carson Iceberg Wilderness that we are departing, we can craft great backpacking loops tying together sections of the Tahoe to Yosemite and Pacific Crest Trails around or through the Emigrant Wilderness.

 In my opinion the best route Southbound through the Emigrant Wilderness for long distance backpackers is a combination of the Tahoe to Yosemite and Pacific Crest Trails.
 We'll explore our options through the Emigrant Wilderness as we continue hiking South on the Pacific Crest Trail from here as we encounter the upcoming trail junctions that make these variations possible.

 To be even more specific about route selection, the best route across the upcoming Emigrant Wilderness is the one you have not yet hiked.
+It even gets better.
 Once we've hiked these trails a couple of times and get some familiarity with the terrain we will be ready to do some exploring off the trails.

 I could spend a lifetime in both of these wilderness areas, the Carson Iceberg and the Emigrant, and barely scratch the surface of either's complexity and detail.

-So Let's try to peel a layer off the upcoming trail South...
+So Let's try to peel a Layer of Complexity off the upcoming trail South

 First, Leavitt Peak is not visible in the images above or below, nor is Leavitt Peak visible from Highway 108 at Sonora Pass.
 The Leavitt Massif sports many fine peaks, but its highest and namesake peak is somewhat anti-climatic, being a low rounded mass located on the far Southwest side of the Massif, far from the gaze of casual viewers.
 Leavitt Peak makes that old phrase, "getting there is half the fun" more than half true.